SNC Spotlight

 My firsthand experience helping develop State National's learning culture.

-Every learning professional hopes to be part of that rare organization that recognizes and lives a learning culture.
-When I walked into State National over a decade ago, I was at a point in my career where I eagerly wanted to be part of that elusive culture of improvement.
 I had been in positions of learning leadership but felt that upper management had those positions because a company is supposed to have them.
 This was different, it felt different, and I could tell from every individual I engaged with that State National was committed to a culture of learning.

-While interviewing, I met not only the Human Resources team but also several executive leadership and sales leaders.
+While interviewing, I met not only the HR team but also several executive leadership and sales leaders.
 After my final training presentation for the interview team, the CEO came in and kicked everyone out of the room.
 Lonnie Ledbetter and I talked for about 30 minutes.
 His strong belief in a learning culture was evident, and so was his desire for individuals to carry that vision forward within State National.

-Lonnie and I have had several conversations over the years but I will never forget that first one.
+Lonnie and I had many conversations over the years but I will never forget that first one.
 His message to me was one of growth and constant learning by all employees.
 Lonnie emphasized the importance of this position as one that moves the entire company forward through instilling a culture of growth and knowledge.

-Having trained virtually everyone in the organization at one time or another, I always assure team members that learning is not only expected at State National but is also highly rewarded.
+Having trained virtually everyone in the organization at one time or another, I always assured team members that learning is not only expected at State National but is also highly rewarded.
 New associates enter the organization with a clear message that everyone helps each other and that the client is first and foremost in every action we take.
-Accuracy is critical in providing a quality solution to our clients, but making a mistake is a learning moment as well.
-The culture of continuous improvement — both in our business and in ourselves as associates — is one aspect that sets the State National team apart from the competition.

 David Holmes